arvidn/libtorrent/docs/manual.rst

 ``comment()`` member.

 ``set_piece_size()`` will set the size of each piece in this torrent.
-The piece size must be an even multiple of 2. i.e. usually something like 256 kB, 512 kB, 1024 kB etc. The size is given in number of bytes.
+The piece size must be an even multiple of 2. i.e. usually something like 256 kiB, 512 kiB, 1024 kiB etc. The size is given in number of bytes.

 ``set_creator()`` is an optional attribute that can be used to identify your application